 If you are entitled to the FHOG but signed a contract for a first home in regional Victoria before 1 July 2017, you are not eligible for the $20,000 payment, even if you settled on or after 1 July 2017.
 This is also the case if your contract was signed before 1 July 2017 and you are subsequently nominated as a substitute purchaser.
 However, you are still eligible for the $10,000 FHOG.

 The eligible transaction can be a contract for:

-- The purchase of a new residential premises, which can be a newly built home or premises being sold as new residential premises for the first time,
+- The purchase of a new residential premises, such as a newly built home or premises being sold as new residential premises for the first time.

 - The construction of a home by an owner builder.